guiwitz/DSL_ML_scikit_learn/README.md

-# DSL_ML_scikit_learn
+# Data Science Lab Machine Learning with scikit-learn course

-Introduction to Machine Learning with scikit-learn
+Introduction to Machine Learning with scikit-learn.